raccoonasdf/Simply-Love-SM5/README.md

 - adds an artist filter to the search menu
 - makes rainbow mode a little sillier
 - removes header and footer boxes. i think it looks more spacious that way
+- adds my little combo and judgment fonts. uses said combo font in a lot of places that vanilla SL uses Wendy